 5a.
-Plan Submittal - Submitting entities may submit a Drought Mitigation Plan ("Plan"), or updates of a previously submitted and approved Drought Mitigation Plan, to the Office for review and approval, in accordance with §37-60-126.5.
-Plan submittals must include a Cover Letter that contains the name and contact information of the submitting entity seeking Office approval, the signature of an individual with the authority to commit the resources of the submitting entity seeking approval, and a copy of the submitting entity's Drought Mitigation Plan.
-A checklist of the information that is required for plan approval in the submittal cover letter-is provided in Table 4 In the CWCB's Municipal Drought Management Plan Guidance Document.
+Plan Submittal - Submitting entities may submit a Drought Mitigation Plan ("Plan"), or updates of a previously submitted and approved Plan, to the Office for review and approval, in accordance with §37-60-126.5.
+Plan submittals must include a Cover Letter that contains the name and contact information of the submitting entity seeking Office approval, the signature of an individual with the authority to commit the resources of the submitting entity seeking approval, and a copy of the submitting entity's Plan.
+A checklist of the information that is required for Plan approval is provided in the CWCB's Municipal Drought Management Plan Guidance Document.

 5b.
-Timeframe for Review - Upon receipt of the Plan submittal, the Office will within 10 working days, acknowledge of receipt of the Plan via a letter provided to the submitting entity.
-In such a letter, the Office will also inform the entity of any deficiencies in the Plan submittal Cover Letter, as required by Section 5a and summarized in Table 1.
-If the Office identifies any deficiencies, they will need to be addressed in writing by the submitting entity before the Office can proceed with the plan review and approval process.
-Once all Plan submittal Cover Letter information has been received by the Office as specified in Section 5a, the Office will initiate Plan review and comment and return a written notice of approval, conditional approval, or non-approval within 90 days of receipt of submittal of the completed Plan submittal Cover Letter from the submitting entity.
+Timeframe for Review - Upon receipt of the Plan submittal, the Office will within 10 working days, acknowledge receipt of the Plan via a letter provided to the submitting entity. .
+Once all Plan submittal information has been received by the Office as specified in Section 5a, the Office will initiate Plan review and comment and return a written notice of approval, or non-approval within 90 days of receipt of submittal of the completed Plan from the submitting entity.
 The Office will identify any deficiencies within the plan and work with the entities to address these concerns through an iterative process until approval is achieved or such time when the entities no longer seeks approval.